 Choral Singing in Human Culture and Evolution

 came out in Lambert Academic Publishers, Germany, in 2015.
 This is the second revised edition of the 2006 book.
-I cannot put the text of this book on this website because of the contractual agreements.
-You can buy a copy in the publisher's webpage.
+You can read it here.

 " I totally agree with the main idea of Joseph Jordania about the ancient origins of choral singing and its gradual disappearance.
 To my opinion also,there is no "evolution" from monophonic to polyphonic singing, and I was glad to see that the argumentation of this idea is so strong and logic" .
 Simha Arom, CNRS, France

 "Joseph Jordania's book is a masterpiece of comparative musicology by a person with an amazing knowledge base.
 As a co-editor of the book "The Origins of Music"(2000), I am thrilled to finally see a true work of comparative musicology appear after many decades of neglect.
 This is the kind of material that people, from psychology to evolutionary biology, need to ponder as to incorporate music into the emerging picture of human evolution".
 Steven Brown, Simon Fraser University, Canada.

 Behind the Jim Corbett’s Stories: Analytical Journey Through’ Corbett’s places’ and Unanswered Questions: